Samoan teens allegedly kept as slaves by Hastings chief

 The aunt of two Samoan teenagers, who were allegedly kept as slaves by a Hastings-based chief, says he threatened to kill her nephew when he ran away to her house.

-The boy was 17 years old when he was brought to New Zealand for work by Joseph Auga Matamata in 1994.
+The boy was 17 when he was brought to New Zealand for work by Joseph Auga Matamata in 1994.
 Matamata denies 24 charges of human trafficking and slavery over a 20-year period.

 Now aged 43, the man finished giving evidence this morning as the trial heads into its second week at the High Court in Napier.